1966 NFL season

 The 1966 NFL season was the 47th regular season of the National Football League, and the first season in which the Super Bowl was played, though it was called the AFL-NFL World Championship Game.
-The league expanded to 15 teams with the addition of the Atlanta Falcons, making a bye necessary each week for one team.
+The league expanded to 15 teams with the addition of the Atlanta Falcons, making a bye necessary one week for each team.

-This was the last season that the NFL was divided only into two separate conferences, and only one postseason round was played, that being between the two conference champions.
+This was the last season that the NFL was divided only into two separate divisions, and only one postseason round was played, that being between the two division champions.
 The season concluded with the first AFL-NFL World Championship Game; the NFL champion Green Bay Packers defeated the AFL's Kansas City Chiefs 35–10 at the Los Angeles Memorial Coliseum on January 15, 1967.
 The interleague championship game would eventually be named the Super Bowl, and the 1966 season is now considered the first of the Super Bowl era.

-Pat Studstill for the Detroit Lions set a record for consecutive games with more than 125 receiving yards with five, a record which was not tied until Calvin 'Megatron' Johnson several decades later.
+Pat Studstill for the Detroit Lions set a record for consecutive games with more than 125 receiving yards with five, a record which was not tied until Calvin Johnson several decades later.
 He also became the 3rd ever player to complete a 99-yard pass play.

-The highest scoring game in NFL history also took place during this season, with the then Washington Redskins defeating the New York Giants in a Week 12 showdown with a final score of 72–41.
+The highest scoring game in NFL history also took place during this season, with the then Washington Redskins defeating the New York Giants in a week 12 showdown with a final score of 72–41.

+With the growth in popularity of televised NFL games, the league began looking for a second team in addition to the Detroit Lions, to host an annual Thanksgiving Day game.
+Every team turned down the offer, except for the Dallas Cowboys.
+General Manager Tex Schramm recognized this as an opportunity for the franchise to increase its popularity and establish its own Thanksgiving Day game tradition.

+In 1966, the Cowboys who had been founded six years earlier, adopted the practice of hosting Thanksgiving games.
+It is widely rumored that the Cowboys sought a guarantee that they would regularly host Thanksgiving games as a condition of their very first one (since games on days other than Sunday were uncommon at the time and thus high attendance was not a certainty).
+Since then, the two "traditional" Thanksgiving Day pro football games have been in Detroit and Dallas (except 1975 and 1977, when St. Louis hosted instead of Dallas).
+Primetime games on Thanksgiving night would not occur until 2006.

 The AFL-NFL merger agreement

-As the competitive war between the NFL and the American Football League reached its peak, the two leagues agreed on June 8, 1966 to merge.
+As the competitive war between the NFL and the American Football League reached its peak, the two leagues agreed on June 8, 1966, to merge.
 Under the agreement: